microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## Release Note
+2023-05-25
+1. Fixed a bug which causing action run history input/output cannot be retrieved for API connection actions.

 2023-05-24
 1. Added a new command "SearchInHistory" for searching a keyword in workflow run history.
 2. Added a new command "ListWorkflowID" to list historical flow id which has the same name as per provided workflow name.